What happened on Oct 10, 2025

 but your own system will always adapt.

-🌍 English readers: You can read this article in your language using your browser’s translate feature.
+🌍 English readers: You can read this post in your language using your browser’s translate feature.

-This post shares first-hand insights from Japan about AI and ChatGPT updates.
+This article shares first-hand insights from Japan about AI and ChatGPT updates.

 🔗 Japanese Original (KenjiNext47AI)